 Human life is like a pendulum.
-It is dangling and tossing between the positive and the negative opinions, good and bad, right and wrong, the true and the false, highs and lows, thick and thin, and a whole heap of other dualities.
+It is dangling and swinging between positive and negative opinions, good and bad, right and wrong, the true and the false, the highs and lows, thick and thin, and a whole heap of other dualities.
 All that is subjective, however.
 It cannot affect you unless you let it.

 Let me narrate a little story to you:

 There was a monk once.
 For years he practiced meditation, contemplation, and forbearance, yet he could not gain enlightenment.
-He still felt troubled by the world around him, especially when people failed to see his saintliness or disagreed with him what he thought was the truth.
-He still felt bad when people mistreated him, had negative opinions about him, and, good when he was treated well.
-He wanted to rise above, remain indifferent to such worldly offerings but he could not.
+He still felt troubled by the world around him, especially when people failed to see his saintliness or disagreed with what he thought was the truth.
+He still felt bad when people mistreated him and had negative opinions about him, and, good when he was treated well.
+He wanted to rise above it, remain indifferent to such worldly offerings but he could not.

 One day he approached his guru and confessed his inner turmoil and restlessness.
 His master listened patiently and gave him a key and directions to a certain room.